Extending the Range of Robust PCE Inflation Measures: Extending Robust PCE Inflation Measures

-This section details our computation of headline, core, median, and trimmed-mean PCE inflation series beginning in 1959 and ending in October 2022, extending the official median and trimmed-mean inflation series to cover 1960--77.
-This extension increases the number of months in the sample by almost 40 percent relative to the conventionally available official series published by the Federal Reserve Banks of Cleveland and Dallas.
+This section details the computation of headline, core, median, and trimmed mean PCE inflation series beginning in 1959 and ending in February 2024, extending the official median and trimmed mean inflation series to cover 1960--77.
+We extend these series replicating the methodologies of the Federal Reserve Banks of Dallas and Cleveland \citep*[see,][]{Bryan1991,bryan1994measuring,Dolmas2005,Carroll2019}.\footnote{ Currently available official series begin in 1977 to coincide with the introduction of personal computers to the PCE. } This extension increases the number of months in the sample by almost 40 percent relative to the conventionally available official series, providing us with two additional episodes of rising inflation (1968 and 1973) and covering \Paste{inflation_gt_5pp} months of high inflation (above 5 percent).

-Extending the official robust inflation measures to the 1960--77 period is of interest for two reasons: First, it is of independent interest because it provides a more consistent view of the patterns for these robust inflation measures in periods of rising and high inflation.
+Extending the official robust inflation measures to the 1960--77 period is of interest for two reasons: First, it provides a more consistent view of the patterns for these robust inflation measures in periods of rising and high inflation.
 The 1960--77 period provides us with two additional episodes of rising inflation (1968 and 1973), adding to the four episodes of rising inflation in the post-1977 period.
-There are only three episodes between 1960 and 2022 for which headline PCE inflation is above 5 percent, covering a total of \Paste{inflation_gt_5pp} months, 44 of which are in the 1960--77 period.
-Second, we can use the series as reference points when we evaluate the predictive performance of a wide set of inflation series in the next section.
+There are only three episodes between 1960 and 2024 for which headline PCE inflation is above 5 percent, covering a total of \Paste{inflation_gt_5pp} months, 44 of which fall into the 1960--77 period.
+Second, we can use these series as reference points when we evaluate the predictive performance of a wide set of inflation series in the next section.

-We proceed by describing the data we use, how the series are computed, and their properties.
+In extending the sample, we also document changes in the number of expenditure categories available in PCE data and the frequency of their price updates (see Appendix \ref{agg:replication}).
+We find that prices were not updated regularly for up to 20 percent of expenditure categories prior to 1970, which leads to focus most of our analysis on the period from then onward.
+We also provide a time-consistent set of categories for calculating alternative trimmed mean measures, harmonizing differences in the construction of the official trimmed mean and median inflation series.